 At Olin, we try to make the application process as streamlined as possible.
 We ask you to submit the information that is relevant and necessary for us to make an informed decision about your candidacy.

-Our application process REQUIRES the submission of a complete online application.
-Designed with applicants in mind, our system walks you through the required steps, including the submission (via upload) of the following required items:
+REQUIRES the submission of a complete online application.
+Designed with applicants in mind, our system walks you through the required steps, including the submission (via upload) of the following

 Additional Information About Required DocumentsOur Admissions Committee accepts unofficial copies of transcripts and test scores for the sole purpose of rendering an admissions decision.

 Transcripts- Applicants must hold the equivalent of a U.S. bachelor's degree to be eligible for the program.
 (Note: Most international three-year degrees meet this requirement.)

 - Be sure your transcripts include all coursework taken and the grades received for each course, as well as any transcript instructions or descriptions provided by the institution.
 Transcripts for study abroad programs or transfer credits are not required if the course titles, grades and credit hours are included on the transcript of the degree-granting institution.